FDA approved for more than 25 years

 • You might find extra hairs in the shower or in your comb.
 While it’s normal for some hair to fall out throughout the day, losing a significant amount of hair each day is a common sign of male pattern baldness.

-Our guide to the early signs of balding goes into more detail about these symptoms, as well as what you might be able to do to reverse them.
+Our guide to the early signs of balding describes these symptoms in more detail and suggests what you might be able to do to reverse them.

 Though male pattern baldness is the most common type of hair loss (more than 50 percent of all men are affected by age 50), there are other reasons for hair loss, from stress to medication and more.